medic/cht-core/DEVELOPMENT.md

 1. Access the app using the https address shown, eg https://YOUR-NGROK-NAME.ngrok.io, replacing `YOUR-NGROK-NAME` with what you signed up with.

 **Note:** ngrok sometimes fails due to connection throttling which can cause the service worker cache preload to fail.

+### pagekite

+1. Create a pagekite account at https://pagekite.net/signup/
+1. Follow instructions on downloading the python script for pagekite
+1. Start pagekite (be sure to replace `YOUR-PAGEKIT-NAME` with the URL you signed up for:
+    * To connect to an API running via `grunt` or `horti`, execute `python2 pagekite.py 5988 YOUR-PAGEKIT-NAME.pagekite.me`
+    * To connect to an API running via `Docker`, execute `python2 pagekite.py 443 YOUR-PAGEKIT-NAME.pagekite.me`
+1. Access the app using the https address shown, eg https://YOUR-PAGEKIT-NAME.pagekite.me

 ## Data